-With so many different types of insurance to choose from, it can be overwhelming to determine what type is best for your small business.
-Midwest Insurance Group, (MIG) is here to help explain the types of insurance policies available and how they can help protect you, your employees and your business’s bottom line.
+With so many different types of insurance to choose from, it can be overwhelming to determine what type is best for your small business in Wisconsin.
+Midwest Insurance Group, (MIG) is here to help explain the types of insurance policies available and how they can help protect you, your employees, and your business’s bottom line.

 Commercial Property Insurance

 In the case of a catastrophic event such as a fire, explosion, burst pipe, storm, or theft, commercial property insurance compensates you for losses or damage to your building, leased or owned equipment, and other property on the premises.
 In fact, commercial property insurance can cover items such as furniture, inventory, computers, and anything that would be considered necessary for performing normal business operations.

 Commercial property insurance is typically purchased as a stand-alone policy or as part of a comprehensive business owner’s policy that includes property and general liability coverage.
 Commercial property insurance is offered on either a replacement cost or actual cash value basis.

 - Replacement cost: Pays the cost to replace or repair the damaged property with materials of like kind and quality, without any deduction for depreciation.

 - Actual cash value: Pays the cost to repair or replace the damaged property, minus depreciation.